Meet Our People

 DACIA TOLL - VICE CHAIR / CO-CEO & PRESIDENT, ACHIEVEMENT FIRST

-NORMAN ATKINS - EX OFFICIO / PRESIDENT, RELAY GRADUATE SCHOOL OF EDUCATION
+NORMAN ATKINS - CO-FOUNDER & PRESIDENT EMERITUS, RELAY GRADUATE SCHOOL OF EDUCATION